code-lab-org/nost-tools/docs/index.rst

 a whole.

-In this webpage, you can find the documentation for the provided templates, as well as several :ref:`example cases<Example Case Documentation>` showing the templates integrated into a user application.
+In this webpage, you can find the documentation for the provided templates, as well as several example cases showing the templates integrated into a user application.

 The tools library is an expansion of the NOS-T testbed infrastructure project, intended to simplify